 No, I worked with whites!
 Murder them?
 I didn't even take their property.
-I let them continue to own their plantations.
-I just made them pay wages to their workers.
+I let them continue to own their plantations.I just made them pay wages to their workers.
 Murder them?
-Yes, he's up there, still trembling.
-The only way my country could survive was to work with white people - with whites in Haiti, with the French, with the Americans.
-But that's what riled them even more - that we would propose to work with them as equals.
+The only way my country could survive was to work with white people, But that's what riled them even more - that we would propose to work with them as equals.
 Murder them?
-We didn't murder whites, not the way you murdered the British, and did it out of greed.
-Yes, you murdered the British.
-Look at the list of grievances that Thomas